hemeac/kiwiTechTree/README.md

 ## DMagic Orbital Science 1.4.3
 Shuffled the tech nodes.
 Moved the Intelligence Satelites fairly late in the tech tree and nerfed their signal strength to 10% of default value.
 Even after nerfing, should not be able to get that strong of relay satelites early in the game.
 Reduced the transmit values of the Bio Drill Scan, Solar Particles and Bathymetry Scan.

+## Dodo Labs 1.3.1
+Shuffled the tech nodes.
+Lowered the cost of the fairings.
+Slight renaming of a couple engines.
+Usual B9 Part Upgrades.

 ## Duna Direct 1.10.1
 Shuffled the tech nodes and cost rebalanced.
 Nerfed the ISP of engines.
 Added a Duna Direct System Upgrade in-line with Mk3 Spaceplane Upgrade System.